bruneval/molgw.org/docs/index.md

 - Static COHSEX
 - Self-consistent COHSEX
 - PT3, also known as Electron Propagator Theory

+**MOLGW** also has some densitu-matrix theory features:

 - linearized $GW$ density-matrix
 - Natural Orbital functional Theory (NOFT)

-**MOLGW** can calculate the optical excitation energies and spectra within:
+**MOLGW** can calculate the neutral excitation energies and optical spectra within:

 - Bethe-Salpeter Equation (Tamm-Dancoff Approximation or not)
-- TD-DFT (Tamm-Dancoff Approximation or not)
+- Linear-response TD-DFT (Tamm-Dancoff Approximation or not)
+- Real-time TD-DFT

 Incidentally, **MOLGW** can calculate the MBPT total energies within a few popular approximations: